Ralph Hamers: Career

 Hamers joined UBS in September 2020 as a member of the group executive board and became group CEO on 1 November 2020, replacing Sergio Ermotti.

 Prior to UBS, Hamers spent 29 years at Dutch bank ING Group.

-Hamers joined ING in 1991 and was the CEO of ING from 1 October 2013 to June 2020.
+Hamers joined ING in 1991 and was the CEO of ING Group from 1 October 2013 to June 2020.
 During his time as CEO, he steered the bank to profitability while repaying the Dutch government money it received during the financial crisis.
-Also under his leadership, ING invested heavily in its digital transformation, relying far more on its online offering and less on its branch network than most rivals, leading to the bank having one of the lowest cost-to-revenue ratios in Europe at the time.
+Also under his leadership, ING Group invested heavily in its digital transformation, relying far more on its online offering and less on its branch network than most rivals, leading to the bank having one of the lowest cost-to-revenue ratios in Europe at the time.

 In 2018, there was an uproar in the Netherlands following a proposal to raise Hamers' yearly salary from 1.6 million euro to 3 million euro.
 Following the uproar, the Board withdrew the offer, leaving his salary unchanged.

-In December 2020, a Dutch court ordered the public prosecutor to open a probe into Hamers' involvement in his previous role as CEO of ING in the company's failure to comply with anti-money laundering regulations in 2018.
-Although the investigation was settled in 2018 with a €775 million fine paid by ING and, according to Bloomberg News, the public prosecutor stated that "it didn’t find enough evidence for criminal accusations against individuals at ING, including the top management", Hamers' investigation could continue into 2022 at the earliest.
+In December 2020, a Dutch court ordered the public prosecutor to open a probe into Hamers' involvement in his previous role as CEO of ING Group in ING Netherlands' failure to comply with anti-money laundering regulations in 2018.
+The investigation was settled in 2018 with a €775 million fine paid by ING Netherlands and, according to Bloomberg News, the public prosecutor stated that "it didn’t find enough evidence for criminal accusations against individuals at ING, including the top management".
+In the end, The Hague Court of Appeal decided (Dec.
+2025) that Ralph Hamers, former CEO of ING Group, will not be prosecuted.

 Shortly after the acquisition of Credit Suisse by UBS in March 2023, Hamers stepped down as CEO with Sergio Ermotti returning as CEO.
 Hamers would take on a role as an advisor during a transition period.